Call now: 252-767-6166

 Linux Tips by Burleson Consulting

-Used for shared directories to prevent users from renaming or deleting each others’ files.
+The sticky bit is used for shared directories to prevent users from renaming or deleting each others? files.
 The only users who can rename or delete files in directories with the sticky bit set are the file owner, the directory owner, or the super-user (root).
 The sticky bit is represented by the letter t in the last position of the other permissions display.

 SUID